Pull Requests as a Training Signal for Repo-Level Code Editing: Conclusion

 \section{Conclusion}

 In this work, we addressed the scarcity of high-quality supervision for repository-level engineering by introducing \textbf{\model}.
 We transformed noisy GitHub pull requests into a rigorous corpus of \textbf{2 million} verifiable \textbf{Search/Replace} instances (17.7B tokens).
 To harness this data, we proposed an \textbf{Agentless-aligned stepwise SFT} strategy augmented with error-driven negative sampling.
-Our extensive experiments demonstrate that this data-centric approach enables a 32B model to achieve highly competitive performance.
-Notably, it outperforms complex agentic frameworks and larger models besides requiring heavy agent scaffolding, confirming that repository capabilities can be effectively encoded directly into model weights.
+Our experiments demonstrate that this data-centric approach enables a 32B model to achieve highly competitive performance without heavy agent scaffolding, while additional 7B, multilingual, and OpenHands evaluations show that the learned repository-editing capability transfers across scale, language, and inference paradigms.